 Emily Tianen, BSN, RN, CLC, CVT, is a public health nurse currently serving the City of Wauwatosa.
 She has a passion for maternal and child health which began while working as a home visitor with the Empowering Families of Milwaukee program.
 Emily also supports moms in the community with her training as a Certified Lactation Counselor.
 She has been an animal lover her whole life and actually began her nursing career with animals as a Certified Veterinary Technician.
 Though her patients are mostly of the human variety nowadays, she remains active with her local animal shelter.

-Carly Vasquez; As a lover of knowledge and education, I am currently pursuing a Master of Social Work degree with hopes of further supporting families in the area of early attachment.
-I spent many years as a home visitor and program manager supporting children and families in their early years of life.
-I completed the Infant, Early Childhood, and Family Mental Health through the University of Wisconsin Madison and continue to use what I learned in my daily work.
-I wholeheartedly believe relationships are key for successful change and the Brazelton Touchpoints Principles are principles I embrace not only in my work, but in my personal life.
+Franchesca Carley Vasquez obtained a Master of Social Work degree in 2021 and works to support families in Brown County around early attachment.
+She spent many years as a home visitor and program manager supporting children and families in their early years of life.
+Franchesca completed the Infant, Early Childhood, and Family Mental Health through the University of Wisconsin Madison and continues to use what was learned in her daily work.
+She wholeheartedly believes relationships are key for successful change and the Brazelton Touchpoints Principles are principles she embraces not only in her work, but in her personal life.

 Kari Villalpando is Public Health Nurse and Home Visiting Supervisor with the Central Racine County Health Department.
 She is a life-long resident of Sturtevant, WI.
 She earned her Bachelor of Sciences from the College of Nursing through UWM.
 Within a year of obtaining her RN licensure, she began work with the Central Racine County Health Department working with prenatal and postpartum families as a home visitor through the Racine Healthy Babies grant.
 After a few years, she was able to increase her skills by moving into the Home Visiting Supervisor position.